-- 2018 Kennedy Catholic High School (Hermitage, PA)
+- 2018: Kennedy Catholic High School (Hermitage, PA)

-- 2017 – 2018 Good Shepherd (West Middlesex, PA)
+- 2017 – 2018: Good Shepherd (West Middlesex, PA)

-Less than a year after his ordination, the Diocese of Erie suspended Father Sean P. Kerins for “inappropriate communications” with a high school student at Kennedy Catholic High School, where he was assigned as chaplain.
-According to media reports, the Diocese of Erie later clarified that Kerins was found to have sent “a series of inappropriate text messages” to the student, whose age and gender were not specified by the Diocese of Erie.
+Fr.
+Sean Kerins was ordained a priest in 2017, who served in multiple parishes in the Diocese of Erie.
+According to media reports, less than a year after his ordination, the Diocese of Erie suspended him for “inappropriate communications” with a high school student at Kennedy Catholic High School, where he was assigned as chaplain.
+The Diocese of Erie later clarified that Kerins was found to have sent “a series of inappropriate text messages” to the student, whose age and gender were not specified.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Erie.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Erie now have legal options to recover damages due to a compensation fund created for victims.
-Contact us at (954) 641-2100 or email@example.com today.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Erie may have legal options, but filing deadlines will apply so please do not delay in reaching out to us.

 Contact us at (888) 283-9922 or firstname.lastname@example.org to discuss your options today.